DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-09-Were_offering_protection.md

 No one else paying attention.

-*Carrier chosen: streetlight base,* RAE said, the hum barely perceptible.

 "Do I know you?"
 Jason asked, keeping his voice level.

 "Thomas Reeves."
-The man extended a business card, not quite a handshake.
+The man extended a business card instead of a handshake.
 "Harmonic Oversight Authority.
 I'd like a few minutes of your time."

 Jason took the card without looking at it.
-"HOA doesn't make social calls."
+"HOA sounds official.
+I guess, it's not a social call."

 "No," Reeves agreed.
-"We don't."
+"It is not."

-A taxi honked somewhere behind them.
-Jason waited.
+A car honked somewhere behind them.

-Reeves gestured toward a bench fifteen meters down the block.
-"Walk with me?"

-"I'm good here."

-"Suit yourself."
-Reeves clasped his hands behind his back, the posture easy.
+Jason gestured in the direction he'd been walking.
+"I'm heading to lunch.
+Care to join?
+We can talk over a meal."

+Reeves nodded slightly, falling into step beside him.
+"Lead the way."

+They walked.
+Jason kept his pace steady, not hurrying.
+Reeves matched it easily, hands clasped behind his back.
 "You've been flagged, Mr. Fischer.
-Integration readings.
 Anomalous resonance signatures near your workplace, your residence, and several training locations.
-Nothing illegal, but... noticeable."
+Nothing illegal, but... noticeable.
+Noticeable enough that we ran targeted scans.
+The integration readings confirmed our suspicions."

 Jason's pulse kicked up.
 He kept his face neutral.
 "I don't know what you're talking about."

 "Of course not."
 Reeves almost smiled.
 "Let me be direct.
 The Authority isn't here to shut you down.
-We're here because our director believes unmonitored integration is a risk—to you and to others.
-We're offering oversight.
-Support.
-Access to resources that would help you manage whatever's happening safely."
+We're here because our director believes what you're doing is unprecedented—and potentially dangerous.
+We're offering resources.
+Expertise.
+Help managing something no one fully understands yet."

 "In exchange for?"